Learning to Lead

 The Making of a Christian Leader in Africa

-For 36 years, Rev Dr Richard J. Gehman served in Kenya with the Africa Inland Church as missionaries of the Africa Inland Mission.
-He received his MA from Wheaton College, the Master of Divinity from Gordon Divinity School, and his Doctor of Missiology from Fuller Theological Seminary.
+For 36 years, Rev Dr Richard J. Gehman has served in Kenya with the Africa Inland Church as a missionary of the Africa Inland Mission.
+He received his MA from Wheaton College, his Master of Divinity from Gordon Divinity School, and his Doctor of Missiology from Fuller Theological Seminary.

-He taught at Scott Theological College, Kenya, and was Principal for eight years.
+He taught at Scott Theological College, Kenya, where he was principal for eight years.
 He was the Coordinator for the Theological Advisory Group (TAG), a research and renewal group of the Africa Inland Church, Kenya; the Director of the Institute for Church Renewal; and the editor of the Africa Journal of Evangelical Theology (AJET) for eight years.

 In 2002 he and his wife, Florence, retired in Central Florida, USA.
 They have two children and nine grandchildren.

-By careful listening to Afrian voices and through diligent library research, Dr Gehman is now offering an excellent textbook for leadership courses in Bible colleges, seminaries, and graduate schools of theology withing Africa and a helpful read for missionaries preparing themselves for teaching within continental Africa.
-Such a book would have greatly enhanced my own teaching on leadership within Ethiopia. —E. Paul Balisky (PhD), former instructor at the Ethiopian Graduate School of Theology, Addis Ababa, Ethiopia
+Dr Gehman is well qualified to write this book about Christian leadership in Africa.
+Firstly, he has been vitally involved in training leadership in East Africa for over three decades.
+Secondly, he is a careful and thoughtful student of African culture and the challenges of church leaders.
+And thirdly, Dr Gehman is a biblical scholar permeating his writing with biblical illustrations and scriptural teaching.
+After interviewing over 175 African church leaders, Dr. Gehman has presented two vital traits that are crucial to leadership within the African church – character and competence – with the greater emphasis on character.
+By careful listening to African voices and through diligent library research, Dr. Gehman is now offering an excellent textbook for leadership courses in Bible colleges, seminaries, and graduate schools of theology within Africa and a helpful read for missionaries preparing themselves for teaching within continental Africa.
+Such a book would have greatly enhanced my own teaching on leadership within Ethiopia. —E. Paul Balisky (PhD), former instructor at the Ethiopian Graduate School of Theology